ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 NOTICE

-American Board of Opticianry accredited and Florida State Board approved workshops for Intermediate and Advanced Level Opticians in Hands-on-the-Patient Frame Fitting are currently being offered under the sponsorship of POF, the Professional Opticians of Florida.
+ABO, American Board of Opticianry accredited, and Florida State Board approved CE hours for Intermediate and Advanced Level Opticians in Handcrafted Frame Fitting are currently offered under the sponsorship of POF, the Professional Opticians of Florida.
+Click or Call 855-410-2700 to arrange for Training Session.

 See OpticalWorkshops.com.
 See DispensingGuidelines.com.

-Click or Call 800-528-0413 Ext 354 to arrange for a Training Session.
+See TimeForCraftsmanship.com.
+See Florida Requirements.
 Click here if you want your name added to our mailing list.

 LET'S FOCUS

-Today's retail optical model favors the marketing of one-size-fits-all merchandise unlike an Optical Dispensary, which is like a Pharmacy or Healthcare Facility.
+Today's retail optical outlet model favors the marketing of one-size-fits-all merchandise unlike an Optical Dispensary, which is like a Pharmacy or Healthcare Facility.
 An Optical Dispensary is where prescription eyewear is designed, handcrafted and serviced with skill and excellence.
 Opticians For Change aims to restore that excellence.
 Opticians For Change is devoted to the principle that consumers are best served only when they receive competent, 3-D Dispensing services, i.e., in-depth Discovery, objective, bias-free Design, and Delivery of handcrafted prescription eyewear from a skilled dispenser.

 BTW: An abbreviated version of the above Open Letter appears in the November 2009 edition of Eye Care Professional Magazine.